icme/cme193/web/getstarted.md

 If you are new to Python, I recommend using Anaconda, regardless of operating system.
 You can always change your mind later.
 [Conda environments](https://conda.io/docs/user-guide/tasks/manage-environments.html) are enough of a reason to at least give it a try.

-###Homebrew (Mac only)

-If you want a bit more control over your Python distribution, then using Homebrew to install Python is useful.

-It also installs the package manager *pip* for you, which is very useful.

-However, it does not come with additional modules, such as *numpy* or *scipy*, though they can be installed easily using *pip*.

-A short tutorial can be found [here](http://docs.python-guide.org/en/latest/starting/install/osx/).

 ###Anaconda

 One convenient method to set up your Python environment is using a free, pre-packaged distribution, such as [Anaconda](https://www.anaconda.com/download/).